Miloš Ninković: Early career

-At the age of 19, he initially struggled for playing time in Dynamo.
+At the age of 19, Ninković initially struggled for playing time in Dynamo Kyiv.
 He gradually became a mainstay of the side, helping them win the Ukrainian Premier League three times and the domestic cup twice.
-The performances were noticed by Serbia's (now former) national team coach Radomir Antić, and he became a regular for the Serbia national team.
-In the 2010–11 season, Ninković was considered one of Dynamo's most crucial and talented players.
-Some teammates described Ninković as having an "eye for goal" and being a very optimistic footballer.
+The performances were noticed by then-coach of Serbia national team, Radomir Antić, and Ninković became a regular for the Serbia national team.
+In the 2010–11 season, he was considered one of Dynamo's most crucial and talented players.
+Some teammates described him as having an "eye for goal" and being a optimistic footballer.

-Évian

-In December 2012 it was announced that the last six months of Ninković's contract, which was to expire in June 2013, was to be spent on loan with French club Évian.
-He initially was negotiating a transfer to Red Star Belgrade, but was denied the possibility to shorten his contract with Dynamo from June 2013 to January 2013.
-Over a week after his loan spell to Évian was announced, Ninković told B92 that Red Star remained a fallback option for him, suggesting an eventual transfer to Red Star Belgrade after his contract and loan expire in June 2013.
+In December 2012, Ninković was announced to be sent on loan to French club Évian.
+He initially was negotiating a transfer to Red Star Belgrade, but denied the possibility to reduce his contract with Dynamo from June 2013 to January 2013.
+Over one week after his loan move to Évian was announced, Ninković told B92 that Red Star remained a fallback option for him, suggesting an eventual transfer to Red Star Belgrade after his contract and loan expire in June 2013.

-Red Star Belgrade
+Serbia and Australia

-On 4 July 2013, Ninković signed a one-year contract with an option for one additional year with Red Star Belgrade.
-Ninković's scored his first goals for Red Star on 17 August 2013, when he scored a brace against FK Jagodina.
+On 4 July 2013, Ninković signed a one-year contract with an option for one additional year for Red Star Belgrade.
+He scored his first goals for the club on 17 August 2013, a brace against FK Jagodina.

 Sydney FC

 On 16 July 2015, Ninković signed a two-year contract with Sydney FC.
 Ninković was given the number 10 shirt at Sydney FC – the first to wear the number since Alessandro Del Piero.
-His signing also led to Serbian compatriot Milos Dimitrijevic to extend his contract with the club.
+His signing also led to fellow Serb Milos Dimitrijevic to extend his contract with the club.